SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Force placing tool and fast building tool may not correctly handle waterlogging, and may not see item tags on the offhand item.
 - Force placing tool can remove entity even if you are not in Creative Mode.
 - When setting formats for sign text lines, formats may be applied to text itself when rendering.
-- In multiplayer mode, some NBT prettified text may lose clicking actions when transmitted to the client side, as these clicking action is defined by the mod and cannot be serialized.
+- In multiplayer mode, some prettified NBT text may lose click actions when transmitted to the client, because these click actions are defined by the mod and cannot be serialized.
 - Some data of signs may be stored even if there is no text.

 ### 0.1.6